Auto Dealer Mail Playbook 2026

 The process should be repeatable.
 Repeatable produces consistent traffic instead of spike-and-crash months.

-Willowood’s packages for this full-channel approach start at $4,995, which covers more than a print vendor quote because it includes the digital integration and BDC layer that actually converts the traffic the mail generates.
+Willowood’s packages for this full-channel approach start with demo-call pricing, which covers more than a print vendor quote because it includes the digital integration and BDC layer that actually converts the traffic the mail generates.
 If you want to talk through what that looks like for your store, call 843-310-4108.

 Frequently Asked Questions